EugeneCore/litebase/readme.md

 ### Get

 Get method will find one document in a specific collection by a query.
-It will return a document object or undefined result.
+It will return a document object or undefined result:

 ```js
 db.get('users', {login: 'newton'}, function(document)